poncardasm/foundational-csharp-microsoft/README.md

 ## Overview

 Welcome to my project repository for the **(New)Foundational C# with Microsoft** course!
-This course, offered by freeCodeCamp in collaboration with Microsoft, provides a comprehensive introduction to C# programming, covering its core concepts, syntax, and practical applications.
+This course, offered by Microsoft in collaboration with freeCodeCamp, provides a comprehensive introduction to C# programming, covering its core concepts, syntax, and practical applications.

 ## About the Course